 They can easily be tossed in my big purse or my pannier

-You can find our sturdy, airtight food storage jars here.
+You can find our food storage containers here.

 I thought I’d share my snack inspiration list in case it helps any of you get out of a similar rut.
 Almost all of these snacks are Vegan and many of them are gluten free too.
 Most are quick to prepare, but there's a couple really yummy ones that take some weekend prep to fit into my routine.
 Happy snacking!